-This project is available to Looked after Children and care leavers aged 14+.
+This project is available to Looked after Children and care leavers aged 14+ who reside in South East Wales.
 Young people who join the project will have the opportunity to meet on a regular basis with current university students who act as mentors.
 Young people will take part in:

 - University taster days

 - workshops to support studies and applications for college / university / jobs

 - social nights (such as film or game nights)